The64thGamer/cheeseepedia/content/transcriptions/canadian-hungry-for-fun-ptt-ad.md

 +++
 **Girl: (Voiceover)**

-So I said, “Let’s do lunch.”.
+So I said, "Let’s do lunch.".
 Well, it seemed like a good idea at the time.
 I sure wish there was someplace I could take my friends where we all could have fun.

 **Singers:**